Updated July 8, 2021

 We’re working with tech leaders to test Ragazzi Virtual Studio, an experimental remote rehearsal technology that improves audio quality and reduces latency.

 We will notify you when your boy’s group becomes eligible for the Ragazzi Virtual Studio device.
 At that point, a rental fee of $75 will be due.
 Families who qualify for financial assistance will receive a discount.

 When your boy begins to use the Virtual Studio device, we will recommend the following:

-Wired internet connection: The console does not have WiFi, so you will need to connect it directly to your modem with an ethernet cable (which we will provide).
+Wired internet connection: The console does not have WiFi, and you will need to connect it directly to your modem with an ethernet cable (which we will provide).